oliverychen/frommypocket/index.md

 <div class="typed-out-2">

   One cannot achieve perfection.
-With diligence, imagination, and some luck, we may get closer to it.
+With imagination and diligence, we may get a little closer.

 </div>
 </div>